erdosn/cv2-mod1-sec01-python-basics/README.md

 - use the zip function to iterate over 2 lists
 - use list comprehension to create a list
     - list comprehension - building a list inline (within a single line of code)
+- loop through a dictionary and get specific items

 ### Outline